Narrow hallway ideas – 26 ways to elevate and open up an awkwardly shaped entryway

 When it comes to narrow hallway ideas, the more you can use your walls the better, as it'll keep your floor space free and prevent the feeling of walking in through the door and tripping over clutter.
 Wall storage organisers, like the HULTARP rails and hooks from IKEA with little baskets and buckets, will give you lots of places to put keys, travel cards, post and other bits and bobs.

-'Storage that is chic but also space-saving will help you utilise the space in your hall without getting in the way,' agrees Simon from A Place For Everything.
+'Storage that is chic but also space-saving will help you utilise the space in your hall without getting in the way,' agrees Simon Glanville, owner of A Place For Everything.

 blackboard on wall in white hallway